mingram8/Node-House/README.md

 Node House is a NodeJs smart house application.
+It creates a server with user auth that Tablets, and web pages can hit to control your smart home.

 <p>This was built almost entirely because I wanted to be able to use my Google music account
 on my speaker system without paying for a chromecast.
 It evolved into a pretty massive